srinidhiPY/SSL_CR_Histo/README.md

 * Official repository for [Self-Supervised driven Consistency Training for Annotation Efficient Histopathology Image Analysis](https://arxiv.org/pdf/2102.03897.pdf). [[arXiv preprint]](https://arxiv.org/pdf/2102.03897.pdf)

 ## Overview
-We propose a self-supervised driven consistency paradigm for histopathology image analysis that learns to leverage both **task-agnostic** and **task-specific** unlabeled data based on two strategies:
+We propose a self-supervised driven consistency training paradigm for histopathology image analysis that learns to leverage both **task-agnostic** and **task-specific** unlabeled data based on two strategies:

 1. A **self-supervised pretext task** that harnesses the underlying **multi-resolution contextual cues** in histology whole-slide images (WSIs) to learn a powerful supervisory signal for unsupervised representation learning.